JerAguilon/CubeNet/README.md

 ## Further approaches

-1. Attempt to train on solutions that have **1 unique optimal solution**.
-A corpus of scrambles that have this property has been developed.
+1. Attempt to train on scrambles that have **1 unique optimal solution**.
+A corpus of ~10,000 scrambles that have this property has been developed.
 Perhaps this will help the network generalize.
 2. Implement deep-Q learning